-Making its debut on PS4, XBOX and PC, Apex Legends is the hit new game from Respawn Entertainment that has smashed playerbase records that games like Fortnite made.
 Cross-platform gaming and tournaments are some of the most anticipated features by PlayStation players.
 With the prior feature in development, it has been left to the community to launch their own tournaments for people to join on PS4.
+So far this is how you can play Apex Legends tournaments on PS4:

 How do Tournaments Work on PlayStation?